dotnet/designs/proposed/resource-limit.md

 1. Fixed window rate limiter

 This is the simplest type of rate limiter.
 It counts the number of resources acquired in a time span.
-If the resource limit is reached, additional calls to `Acquire` will return a `Resource` with a `Resource.IsAcquired = false` and additional calls to `AcquireAsync` will wait if queuing is enabled until the queue limit.
+If the resource limit is reached, additional calls to `Acquire` will return a `ResourceLease` with a `ResourceLease.IsAcquired = false` and additional calls to `AcquireAsync` will wait if queuing is enabled until the queue limit.
 The resource is refreshed when the current window has elapsed.

 2. Sliding window rate limiter

 This is another type of rate limiter.
 Counts for the number of resources acquired in a time segment is kept.
 A window is defined as multiple time segments and the resource is considered to be exhausted if the total across the segments in the window is exceeded.
-If the resource is exhausted, additional calls to `Acquire` will return a `Resource` with a `Resource.IsAcquired = false` and additional calls to `AcquireAsync` will wait if queuing is enabled until the queue limit.
+If the resource is exhausted, additional calls to `Acquire` will return a `ResourceLease` with a `ResourceLease.IsAcquired = false` and additional calls to `AcquireAsync` will wait if queuing is enabled until the queue limit.
 The window is updated when the current time segment has elapsed.

 As an example consider the following example: